Skip to main content

 About this place

 Jurabi Turtle Centre is open year round.
-Take a walk through the interpretive displays and discover the marine turtles found along the Ningaloo Coast.
+Take a walk through the displays and discover more about the marine turtles found along the Ningaloo Coast.
 Learn about their lifecycle, the threats they face and how to view mating and nesting turtles and turtle hatchlings in the natural environment.

 From December through to early March join a guided Turtle Eco-Education tour and scout for female turtles making their way on to the beach to lay their eggs.
 Towards the end of the season you may even be lucky enough to encounter turtle hatchlings as they emerge from their nest, making their way to the ocean to start their long journey to adulthood.